Instruction (learner’s) permits

 Can I renew my instruction permit?

-You can renew it only once.
-To renew your permit, visit a driver licensing office and pay the $25 fee.
+Yes.
+To renew your permit, visit a driver licensing office and pay the fee.

 If my instruction permit expires, do I have to retake the knowledge test?